krasninja/querycat/docs/input/ai.md

     declare _ANSWER_AGENT := gigachat_agent('API_KEY');
     ```

+    You can set this up in autoexec `rc.sql` file (see Autoexec section for more details).

-2. Provide thru the sources:
+2. Provide through the sources:

     ```
     ai_input('select all actors', 'actors=/home/ivan/temp/MoviesActors.csv', ollama_agent('qwen3:8b'));